BEMPscience/bemp_data/README.md

 Citing these data: BEMP.
 (2022).
 BEMPscience/bemp_data: BEMP Core Community Science Data - Riparian floodplain (Version v1.0).
 Zenodo. http://doi.org/10.5281/zenodo.3697197 <br>

 BEMP is a partnership between the Sevilleta Long Term Ecological Research Station and the University of New Mexico Department of Biology.
+The primary start funding for the Bosque Ecosystem Monitoring Program came from the National Science Foundation (Grant No. DEB-9420510, Amendment No. 004, 1997) through the Univeristy of New Mexico Department of Biology.

 Data and text are under the CC-BY 4.0 license.
 Logo is under CC-BY-NC-SA 4.0 license.